 The noise maps are produced for use at a strategic level and are likely to give an acceptable level of accuracy for these purposes.
 The predicted noise levels are based on a 10m calculation grid at a height of 4m above ground level they will not however represent every situation at a local level and it is likely that more detailed examination will be necessary in some of these situations in order to develop local action plans.

 The noise maps for the first round of mapping were produced by Hamilton McGregor (Hamilton & McGregor Consortium) on behalf of the Scottish Ministers.
 Whereas, the second round of mapping was produced by AECOM (Hamilton & McGregor became a part of AECOM in 2008).
+Round 3 noise mapping data was produced by Jacobs and the maps on Scotland’ noise website updated by the Scottish Environment Protection Agency (SEPA).

 Similarly for rail, the first round railways are those having more than sixty thousand train passages per year as well as all railways within the agglomerations of Edinburgh and Glasgow.
-The second round railways are those with more than thirty thousand train passages per year as well as all railways within the agglomerations of Aberdeen, Dundee, Edinburgh and Glasgow.
+The second and third round railways are those with more than thirty thousand train passages per year as well as all railways within the agglomerations of Aberdeen, Dundee, Edinburgh and Glasgow.

 Action plans will be developed as follows:

-View the current action plans for the first round of mapping.
+View the current action plans.

 Action plans contain information and guidance relating to the process whereby environmental noise, as described in the Regulations, will be managed.
 They include the provision of information, consultation, and ultimate decision making on the issues of noise management